 One set of modes involves attack style.
 Within its range, which depends upon variables like speed and altitude of launch, the pilot can select a desired direction of approach and angle of impact.
 This improves the likelihood of the weapon’s arrival on target, and lowers the possibility of collateral damage in crowded urban areas.

-The UK MoD’s SPEAR (Selective Precision Effects at Range) CAP 1 program will enhance the bomb with low collateral and penetrator warhead options, enhanced moving target capability, and enhanced range.
+The UK MoD’s SPEAR (Selective Precision Effects at Range) CAP 1 program will enhance the bomb with low collateral damage and penetrator warhead options, enhanced moving target capability thanks to laser seeker improvements, and enhanced range.

 Challenge, and Response